6 things that make the Camino special

-These people have various different reasons for their decision, some are pilgrims, some are looking for a spiritual experience and some are simply looking for an adventure.
+Thousands of people decide to take on the Camino de Santiago every year.
+These people have various reasons for their decision; some are pilgrims, some are looking for a spiritual experience, and some are simply looking for an adventure.
+See the 6 things that make the Camino special

-Of all of the Camino routes, the Camino Francés, or French Way, is the most famous and is also one of the busiest.
-People come from far and wide to walk this ancient road but what is it about the Camino Francés and the Camino in general that makes it so unique?
+Of all of the Camino routes, the Camino Frances, or French Way, is the most famous and is also one of the busiest.
+People come from far and wide to walk this ancient road, but what about the Camino Francés and the Camino, in general, makes it so unique?

 1. Beautiful scenery